edissyum/opencaptureformem/README.md

 A server running the latest version of Debian.
 As Tesseract 4.0 is currently not available from strech package, it's needed to compile it.
 Don't worry and read the following.

+Tested for now under Ubuntu 18.04 with Python 3.7.1 and Debian 9.8 with Python 3.5.3

 ## Install OpenCapture for Maarch

 Nothing as simple as that :